Structures & billboards

-Any time you’re working above ground level, you might also be working closer to our powerlines.
+Any time you’re working above ground level you’re likely working closer to our powerlines.

-Remember to ‘take care stay line aware’ every time you climb a ladder or use tall equipment that could make contact with powerlines.
+Remember any time you climb a ladder or use tall equipment.
 Always use safe work habits to reduce your risk of electrical accidents.

 Understanding the risks

-Some work activities come with a higher risk of making contact with energised cables.
-This could cause power outages, damage your equipment or give you a life-threatening electric shock.
+Some work activities have a higher risk of contact with energised cables.
+This could cause power outages, equipment damage or give you a life-threatening electric shock.
 This includes jobs like:

 - moving the location of a driveway or building driveways close to pillars or poles

 - installing a tall antenna in areas where broadcast reception is poor

 - erecting a flagpole or shade sails

 - raising the ground level below powerlines